 But in this case, I recommend to give it a try nonetheless.
-Especially older recordings have a too strong separation, which doesn’t really allow an accurate soundstage in my opinion.
-With Nina Simone, for example, I noticed I actually enjoyed the maximum setting.
+Older recordings have a too strong separation, which doesn’t allow an accurate soundstage in my opinion.
+With Nina Simone, for example, I noticed I enjoyed the maximum setting.

 The crossfeed (or X-feed) is very well implemented.
 The average setting is similar to Corda Jazz’s crossfeed (which only has on and off).
 I prefer the minimum setting in most cases, especially when using CIEMs.
 It does feel very natural and I can’t notice any decrease in resolution or tightness at this setting whatsoever.